Sphinx and Great Pyramid in Egypt | Student Handouts

 Sphinx and Great Pyramid of Egypt

 The Sphinx and the Great Pyramid of Cheops (Khufu), Egypt: Parts of the Sphinx's face were purportedly shot off during training exercises of Napoleon Bonaparte's Egyptian campaign forces.
 This photograph was taken circa 1920.
 Today, much more of the ancient Sphinx is exposed.
 Likewise, many more tombs have been found in Egypt's Valley of the Kings.
-Click here to enlarge this image.
+Click here to enlarge the above image.

 Pyramids of Giza The Sphinx of ancient Egypt is one of the most iconic and enigmatic monuments in the world.
 It is a colossal statue with the body of a lion and the head of a pharaoh, and it is believed to represent the Pharaoh Khafre (also known as Chephren) of the Old Kingdom's Fourth Dynasty.